How to Maintain a Modular Kitchen: Complete Cleaning and Care Guide for Laminate, Acrylic, PU Paint, Granite and Hettich Hardware

 How do I remove turmeric stains from white laminate kitchen shutters?

 Make a paste of baking soda and a small amount of water to a thick consistency.
-Apply to the stain, leave for 5–10 minutes, then wipe with a soft cloth.
-For older, embedded turmeric stains, you may need to repeat 2–3 times.
+Apply to the stain, leave for 5 to 10 minutes, then wipe with a soft cloth.
+For older, embedded turmeric stains, you may need to repeat 2 to 3 times.
 If the stain is very old and the laminate surface has lost its protective layer, a white laminate touch-up pen (available in hardware stores) can help.

 How often do Hettich soft-close hinges need adjustment?